intersystems/Samples-Security/README.md

   Copy and modify this sample to create your own `ZAUTHENTICATE` routine, as described in [documentation](http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GOAUTH_client_delauthe).

   For details on this particular sample routine, see [this page](http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GOAUTH_client_delauthe_sampleroutine).

+  *  `REST.ZAUTHENTICATE.mac` is another sample routine that demonstrates how to authenticate a REST application using OAuth 2.0.
+To use this sample:
+1. Configure the resource server containing the REST application as an OAuth 2.0 resource server.
+2. Copy this routine to the %SYS namespace as ZAUTHENTICATE.mac.
+3. Modify value of applicationName in ZAUTHENTICATE.mac
+4. Allow delegated authentication for %Service.CSP
+5. Make sure that the web application for the REST application is using delegated authentication.

 ## Setup instructions